Begonia maculata is a plant well known for its prominent and captivating foliage.

 It belongs to the begonia family and is extremely toxic if ingested.

-It has long upright stems and bears large spotted leaves, sometimes referred to as angel wings.
+It has long upright stems and bears large spotted leaves, sometimes called angel wings.

-Generally, Begonia or Begoniaceae is a fairly easy plant family to take care of.
+Generally, Begonia or Begoniaceae is a fairly easy plant family to care for.

-It does not require frequent fertilization, which often becomes a challenge for many.
+It does not require frequent fertilization, which often becomes challenging for many.

 How to Revive Begonia Maculata

-To revive Begonia maculata, the first step is to accurately diagnose the problem that is causing your plant to wilt, discolor, or even die.
-Overwatering and underwatering the plant are some of the common reasons that Begonia maculata shows signs of declining health.
+To revive Begonia maculata, the first step is to accurately diagnose the problem causing your plant to wilt, discolor, or even die.
+Overwatering and underwatering the plant are common reasons Begonia maculata shows signs of declining health.
 However, by making sure that a strict watering schedule is built and followed, major recovery of the plant can be made possible.